ready4-dev/ready4/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.5606250.svg)](https://doi.org/10.5281/zenodo.5606250)
 <!-- badges: end -->

-Foundational elements (classes, generics, methods, functions) of a prototype software framework for developing modular, open source computational health economic models.
-The foundation provided by 'ready4' is extended by other R packages.
-For detailed documentation visit <https://www.ready4-dev.com/>.
-For a scientific summary read
+A prototype software framework to support ethical implementation of health economic models.
+To help health economists adopt a modular and collaborative approach to model development 'ready4' provides a template model module, a simple programming syntax and tools for finding and documenting model modules.
+These foundational elements of the 'ready4' software framework are extended by other R packages.
+For detailed documentation about how to use 'ready4' and its extensions visit <https://www.ready4-dev.com/>.
+For a scientific summary of the rationale for transparent, reusable And updatable computational health economic models read
-<arxiv:2310.14138>.
+<arXiv:2310.14138>.

 To install a development version of this software, run the following commands in your R console: